 * Loft insulating is a superb way to increase the thermal efficiency of your home.
-According to the Energy Saving Trust you can save up to £240 a year on heating bills in a detached house, from having no loft insulation, to fitting 270mm thick insulation.
+According to the Energy Saving Trust, you can save up to £240 a year on heating bills in a detached house, from having no loft insulation to fitting 270mm thick insulation.

 * Fitting an adjustable throat restrictor will reduce drafts, and help increase the efficiency of your fire.

 * A glass fire door saves fuel.
-A balanced flue gas fire, which has glass door, can have up to 90% efficiency, which means 90% of the heat the fire produces is used to heat a room.
+A balanced flue gas fire, which has a glass door, can have up to 90% efficiency, which means 90% of the heat the fire produces is used to heat a room.
 An open fire is often only around a 30% efficiency, meaning you will need to burn lots more fuel to achieve the same warmth.

 * Always burn the best quality fuel you can afford.
-Usually the heat content is higher, so you don’t need to burn as much.
+Usually, the heat content is higher, so you don’t need to burn as much.

 * Have your chimney swept regularly – more info on your chimney can be found here.